Zyg-D/VBA/FolderExists.md

 End Function

-' This function is bad, because it returns True when "" is passed ' On Error Resume Next, because of these cases: "//"; "//" Public Function DirExists4(sDir As String) As Boolean On Error Resume Next
+' This function is bad, because it returns True when "" is passed ' On Error Resume Next, because of these cases: "//"; "\\" Public Function DirExists4(sDir As String) As Boolean On Error Resume Next
   DirExists4 = Len(Dir(sDir, vbDirectory)) > 0
+  On Error GoTo 0
+End Function

+' This function is bad, because it returns True when "" is passed ' On Error Resume Next, because of these cases: "//"; "\\" Public Function DirExists5(sDir As String) As Boolean 'On Error Resume Next
+  DirExists5 = Dir(sDir, vbDirectory) <> ""
   On Error GoTo 0
 End Function
 ```